fspacheco/robot-program/RoboDK/lab-Python-RoboDK.md

 - In what direction of the axis (positive or negative)?
 - How much do you need to translate (mm)?
 You can measure in RoboDK and check in the physical holder.

-Once you have these answers, the process is like
+Once you have these answers, the process is like this _pseudocode_
 ```
 num_tiles = 3
 Locate Pick 1
 Copy Pick 1
-Loop for i in range(2, num_tiles+1):
+Do a Loop for i in range(2, num_tiles+1):
     Paste Pick 1 in the reference frame
     Change the name to Pick_i
     Modify Pick_i in the correct axis with transl